It is the central question in the abortion debate: when does life begin?

 Human embryos begin development following the fusion of definitive male and female gametes during fertilization[.] … This moment of zygote formation may be taken as the beginning or zero time point of embryonic development.

-As we can see, embryology textbooks are unanimous: life begins at fertilization.
+As we can see, embryology textbooks are clear: life begins at fertilization.
 And the life that begins is not simply a continuation of the life of the sperm or egg cell.
 Rather, it is the life of a distinct, unique, new individual which has never existed before in history and will never exist again.
 Nothing will be added to the new organism except nutrition, and it will continue to grow and develop until death occurs due to injury or illness.

 … but the whole story does not begin with delivery.
 The baby has existed for months before – at first signaling its presence only with small outer signs, later on as a somewhat foreign little being which has been growing and gradually affecting the lives of those close by[.]